pippachoong/bon-appetit/README.md

 > * biodata to user's profile
 > * 'like' button
 > * search bar
+> * image model so users can upload more pictures
 > * More main ingredients to the category model
 > * more nested categories - vegan, gluten free, vegetarian, keto
 > * Other models such as like baking,drinks etc.